carloluis/ssuggestor/README.md

 * matches are case insensitive: _auto**Sugge**st_
 * pattern test is performed removing accents: _s**süggè**stor_

+### Suggestion Objects

+Suggestion objects use requires a `selector` function to convert each object into string representation which will be displayed on the suggestion list.

 #### Props:

 | Prop        | Type     | Default       | Description                                                 |